 These really are the most frequently asked questions.

-All lodging in Yosemite NP and Yosemite West is open.
 We recommend lodging in Yosemite West (about 20 minutes to Yosemite Valley) so as to have everyone in the same place and to avoid passing through an entrance gate into YNP each day, but you are free to secure lodging wherever you wish.
 The most economical are the Yosemite West Condos.
 These are hotel rooms with kitchenettes; think Marriott Courtyard rooms w/ kitchenettes, but smaller.
 The Studio units are downstairs, and sleep two comfortably, in a murphy bed and sofa-bed.
 The larger Loft units sleep 3 or 4 comfortably in two queen beds and a sofa-bed.
-Cell phone reception is depending on who your carrier is; I have Spectrum (Verizon) and it is very spotty.
+Cell phone reception is depending on who your carrier is; I have Verizon and it is very spotty.
 All other carriers are very unreliable, but you can drive to specific spots in the development where reception is OK.
 Two property management companies operate in Yosemite West; Enchanted Yosemite and Scenic Wonders.
+Yosemite West is located just outside the west boundary of the park, but is accessible only from INSIDE the park eliminating the need to leave and re-enter the park each day.

 In Fish Camp, (about an hour to Yosemite Valley) at the south gate, try the economical but comfortable White Chief Lodge or the expensive Tenaya Lodge.
 Both have WIFI but cell phone reception is spotty.